lsst-sqre/gafaelfawr/docs/dev/development.rst

 .. prompt:: bash

-   tox run
+   uv run tox run

 This uses tox-docker to start PostgreSQL and Redis Docker containers for the tess to use, so Docker must be installed and the user running tox must have permission to create Docker containers.

-To run the Selenium tests, you will need to have ``chromedriver`` installed.
+To run the Selenium tests, you will need to have the ``chromedriver`` package installed.
-On Debian and Ubuntu systems, you can install this with ``apt install chromium-driver``.
+On Debian and Ubuntu systems, you can install this with :command:`apt install chromium-driver`.

 To run the tests with coverage analysis and generate a report, run:

 .. prompt:: bash

-   tox run -e py-coverage,coverage-report
+   uv run tox run -e py-coverage,coverage-report

 To see a listing of test environments, run:

 .. prompt:: bash

-   tox list
+   uv run tox list

 To run a specific test or list of tests, you can add test file names (and any other pytest_ options) after ``--`` when executing the ``py`` or ``py-full`` tox environment.
 For example:

 .. prompt:: bash

-   tox run -e py -- tests/handlers/api_tokens_test.py
+   uv run tox run -e py -- tests/handlers/api_tokens_test.py

 You can run a specific test function by appending two colons and the function name to the end of the file name.